duncanyoyo1/DNA60OhmMeter/README.md

 # Ohm Meter
 ### A 3D Printed Ohm Meter for the DNA60 Chipset from Evolv

+This ohm meter will fit a 30mm atomizer without overhang.

+It was designed to be easy to assemble and to be able to be printed without much support material.

 This repository will contain the OpenSCAD files as well as STL/AMF exports of the parts needed to actually print the mod yourself.

 There are currently 2 OpenSCAD files for the model.
 One with the DNA60 model and one without.
 The DNA60 model is large and has many complex polyhedrons which greatly increase compile and render time.
 I recommend using the file without the DNA60 model.
 It was only used to aid in the alignment of the model.